Diana Zuckerman, Ph.D., Thomas Eagen, Ph.D., Meg Seymour, Ph.D., Sophia Phillips, M.S., Avni Patel, Angelica Estrada

 The FDA has authorized several monoclonal antibody treatments for individuals with mild to moderate illness due to COVID-19.
 Bebtelovimab was authorized in March of 2022 as the only monoclonal antibody to cover all mutations of Omicron.
-This treatment has been shown to reduce the risk of illness progressing to severe illness, including hospitalization or death.
+This treatment had been shown to reduce the risk of illness progressing to severe illness, including hospitalization or death.
 However, in November 2022, FDA withdrew its emergency use authorization as it does not seem to be effective at neutralizing the two most dominant omicron subvariants.

 FDA also authorized combination treatments consisting of 2 monoclonal antibodies, but neither of those combinations has been effective for Omicron variants.
 For that reason, the EUA for bamlanivimab/etesevimab was revoked by the FDA in April 2021 and the EUA for casirivimab/imdevimab was amended to prevent use in the U.S. while Omicron is the dominant variant.